BWICS/GHC2019/README.md

 1. Anam Shah *[applied but has not heard  back yet; double major in CS  and asian studies; took: 2101, algorithms, systems; next fall: AI and xxx]*

+1. Cara Nunley *[did not apply; double major CS and Math; 200k 1103, 2200, 2330, 2200; next fall: comp geom and Social networks; tried to get in last year but could not ]*

 #### SOPHOMORES  CS minors (class of '21)